BVisagie/ExtensibleJavaApiAutomationFramework/README.md

 # TA Playground - API Automation for Java

-The purpose of this Framework is to serve as a functional demo and / or template to be used on other projects KZA might undertake and assist with training.
+The purpose of this Framework is to serve as a functional demo and / or template to be used on projects and / or assist with training.

 This framework showcases two API integrations for testing: